 I was delighted to connect via Instagram during our travels in South East Asia with fellow Aussie Terri, who is currently living in Ho Chi Minh City (HCMC) with her husband Ash and their young daughter “Bunny”.

-BG: So take us back to where this adventure started, how did you find yourself with a newborn in Ho Chi Minh City?
+OG: So take us back to where this adventure started, how did you find yourself with a newborn in Ho Chi Minh City?

 We were married in 2014 and within the week of finding out we were expecting our first child, Ash was offered his first shot at an airline as a First Officer with Jetstar Pacific in Vietnam.
 Just over a month later (the day after our 10 weeks scan) he moved to Singapore to start his training and I stayed in Australia to finish my post-graduate studies and continue working.

-BG: What was your first impression of your new home?
+OG: What was your first impression of your new home?

-BG: How much interaction do you have with the local community?
+OG: How much interaction do you have with the local community?

 It has taken some time to become accustomed to Bunny’s fan club and her frequent paparazzi but now we are pretty okay with it (unless she is asleep in the carrier or the pram – then it’s a case of you wake her you keep her).
 Take note of the “sniff kiss” also, for months I was paranoid checking to see if Bunny had done her nappy but I now know it’s purely a sign of affection.

 Although a lot of Vietnamese speak English, particularly the younger generation, there is still a language barrier.
 We have found that by learning the basics niceties in Vietnamese such as hello and goodbye, how are you, please and thank you, numbers and basic directions you can get a long way.
 If all else fails a cheeky game of charades and Google translate can usually get you by.

-(BG – thanks for the tip on WHY so many Vietnamese are obsessed with touching our fair-headed kids, I thought they were just a novelty to them, but they’re virtuous apparently too!)
+(OG – thanks for the tip on WHY so many Vietnamese are obsessed with touching our fair-headed kids, I thought they were just a novelty to them, but they’re virtuous apparently too!)

-BG: What facilities and activities exist for young children?
+OG: What facilities and activities exist for young children?

 Whilst good outdoor parks are few and far between there are a heap of indoor play areas such as Tiny World that are great fun for children of all ages.
 HCMC also has a zoo, botanical gardens, water parks and some of the major attractions like the War Remnants Museum and a lot of restaurants also have kids rooms that may or may not be supervised).
 The water puppet theatre is usually always a hit with the kids too.

-BG: What are the schooling options for expats in HCMC?
+OG: What are the schooling options for expats in HCMC?

 TF: There are many international schools in HCMC with most accepting children from 18 months – 2 years for “pre-school” right through to year 13.
 The International schools can be expensive ($15,000USD – $30,000USD per year).

-BG: What are health facilities like?
+OG: What are health facilities like?